 Brad cut the countertop using a Ryobi Cordless Jig Saw to install the farmhouse-style stainless steel apron front sink.
 It was a simple process to follow the template provided with the sink.

-We then installed the sink following the simple manufacturer’s instructions.
+Next, Brad proceeded to install the sink by following the instructions provided by the manufacturer.
 We choose a budget-minded sink from Amazon.

-Once all the legs were attached, we had to adjust the shelving.
-We didn’t realize how close the sink would be to the shelf, so we cut a section from the middle of the shelving to allow for the sink.
+First, we didn’t realize how close the sink would be to the shelf, so we cut a section from the middle of the shelving to allow for the sink.

 Faucet Installation